Kakkonen

-Kakkonen or II divisioona is the fourth level in the league system of Finnish football and comprises 36 Finnish football teams.
-Until the end of 2023, Kakkonen was the third-highest level in Finland, but after the creation of new second-tier Ykkösliiga, Kakkonen also dropped down one level in the league pyramid.
+Kakkonen or II divisioona is the fourth level in the league system of Finnish football and comprises 30 Finnish football teams.
+Until the end of 2023, Kakkonen was the third-highest level in Finland, but after the creation of new second-tier Ykkösliiga, Kakkonen dropped down one level in the league pyramid.
 The new fourth-tier Kakkonen is divided to three groups, each consisting of 10 teams.

 The II divisioona was introduced in 1973 and in the mid-1990s became known as the Kakkonen (Finnish for 'Number Two'; Tvåan).
 Sakari Tukiainen finished the season 2014 as the top goal scorer and setting a new league record with 40 goals for the Kakkonen.
-Petter Meyer finished the 2015 as the top goal scorer for GrIFK with 23 goals.

 League structure

-For the 2012 season the format of the Kakkonen has been changed with the league divided in 4 groups of 10 teams, each representing a geographical area.
-Every club plays each of the others in the same group three times.
+Since 2024 season the format of the Kakkonen has the league divided in 3 groups of 10 teams, each representing a geographical area.
+Every club plays each other in the same group two times, after which the groups split into a championship group and relegation group, where the clubs play against each other once.
 Clubs gain three points for a win, one for a draw, and none for a loss.
-The group winners may win promotion to Ykkönen while two bottom clubs of each group and weakest 8th ranked club will be relegated to Kolmonen.
+The group winners may win promotion to Ykkönen while two bottom clubs of each relegation group will be relegated to Kolmonen.

-For the 2016 season the format of the Kakkonen has been changed with the league divided into 3 groups of 12 teams.
-Each club plays the others in its group twice.
-The group winners and the best second place team have a chance of winning one of two promotion places to Ykkönen after a four team playoff.
-The bottom three teams in each group 10, 11 and 12 will be relegated to Kolmonen.